 - Flu-like symptoms

-It’s normal for your heating system to let off a little bit of gas when it starts up, so you might notice a gas smell from your furnace.
-But it’s not typical to be smelling natural gas or rotten eggs throughout your home on a regular basis.
+It’s normal for your heating system to give off a little bit of gas when it starts up, so you might get a gas smell from your furnace.
+But it’s not normal to be smelling natural gas or rotten eggs throughout your home on a daily basis.

 Cause: Gas Leak